manwar/python-guide/introduction-to-python.md

     else:
         print("x is greater than or equal to y")

+The ternary operator in `Python` is a one-line shorthand for an if-else statement.

+    value_if_true if condition else value_if_false

+For example:

+    x = 2
+    message = 'Even' if x % 2 == 0 else 'Odd'
+    print(message)                                  # prints Even

 The above condition can also be done in one line.

     print("x is less than y") if x < y else print("x is greater or equal to y")